wavefrontHQ/docs/pages/doc/tracing_integrations.md

 ---
-title: (Archived) Using Jaeger or Zipkin with Tanzu Observability
+title: (Archived) Using Jaeger or Zipkin
 keywords: data, distributed tracing, OpenTelemetry
 tags: [tracing]
 sidebar: doc_sidebar
 permalink: tracing_integrations.html
-summary: Learn how to send trace data from Jaeger or Zipkin to Tanzu Observability by Wavefront.
+summary: Learn how to send trace data from Jaeger or Zipkin to VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront).
 ---

 {% include important.html content="OpenTracing is deprecated. ([OpenTracing](https://opentracing.io/) and [OpenCensus](https://opencensus.io/) have merged to form [OpenTelemetry](https://opentelemetry.io/).)
-To send trace data to Tanzu observability, use OpenTelemetry."%}
+To send trace data to Operations for Applications, use OpenTelemetry."%}

-You can collect traces  with Jaeger or Zipkin and send the trace data to Tanzu Observability by Wavefront, which:
+You can collect traces  with Jaeger or Zipkin and send the trace data to Operations for Applications, which:
 * Provides managed, highly scalable storage for your trace data.
 * Allows you to examine and alert on RED metrics that are derived from the spans.

 Suppose you have already instrumented your application using Jaeger or Zipkin with OpenTracing or OpenTelemetry.
-You can continue using that system for application development, and then switch to using Tanzu Observability by changing a few configuration settings.
+You can continue using that system for application development, and then switch to using Operations for Applications by changing a few configuration settings.

 {{site.data.alerts.note}}
-  <p>You can use OpenTracing or OpenTelemetry to send traces to the Wavefront service using the Jaeger or Zipkin integration.
+  <p>You can use OpenTracing or OpenTelemetry to send traces to Operations for Applications using the Jaeger or Zipkin integration.
 To learn about the specification that works for you, see <a href="https://help.wavefront.com/hc/en-us/articles/360058140212-OpenTracing-or-OpenTelemetry-Which-specification-to-select-for-instrumenting-applications-for-tracing-">OpenTracing or OpenTelemetry</a>.</p>
   <ul>
     <li>
       The OpenTelemetry collector can identify data coming from applications instrumented with Jaeger or Zipkin and convert them to Open Telemetry format.
-Next, the Tanzu Observability (Wavefront) trace exporter converts the data to the Wavefront data format.
+Next, the Operations for Applications trace exporter converts the data to the Operations for Applications data format.
 See <a href="opentelemetry.html">OpenTelemetry</a> to configure your application.
     </li>
     <li>
       For OpenTracing, follow the steps given below.